 - Prince William of Gloucester Barracks (Grantham) - Old Dalby (Melton Mowbray) - Venning Barracks (Telford) - Parsons Barracks (Donnington) - Southwick Park (Fareham) - Royal Marines Stonehouse (Plymouth) - 2.3.8 Given this recent announcement, we retain the view that question marks exist regarding the timescales for release of the land.
-For this reason, if the site cannot meet these tests of being deliverable or developable and it should not be relied upon at the expense of other genuinely sustainable housing sites that would come forward. - 2.3.9 Furthermore, given the scale of a potential 1,300-unit development, even a high delivery rate of 100 units pa would require approximately 13 years to complete the development.
+For this reason, if the site cannot meet these tests of being deliverable or developable and it should not be relied upon at the expense of other genuinely sustainable housing sites that would come forward. - 2.3.9 Given the scale of a potential 1,300-unit development, even a high delivery rate of 100 units pa would require approximately 13 years to complete the development.
 Furthermore, preparing an outlining application and discharging conditions and reserved matters for a scheme of this size is likely to take several years to achieve.
 In simple terms, the site would need to be confirmed for release, plans be agreed for the decommissioning of the MOD site and a planning application already advancing through the planning process if there was any chance of the site being delivered in full within the plan period. - 2.3.10 For clarity, we do not consider it is wrong of the Council to have regard to the site and to plan for a potential re-use in the event that it becomes available.
-However, to assume that it will deliver 1,300 new homes prior to 2031 is tantamount to unreasonable and therefore for it to be relied upon at the expense of other deliverable sites is grossly unsound. - 2.3.11 Finally, the site and reliance is of such a scale that as drafted the plan has no contingency should it not come forward.
+However, to assume that it will deliver 1,300 new homes prior to 2031 is unrealistic and therefore for it to be relied upon at the expense of other deliverable sites is grossly unsound. - 2.3.11 Finally, the site and reliance is of such a scale that as drafted the plan has no contingency should it not come forward.

-Is the H2 (3) Lenham Broad allocation for 1,500 dwellings realistic?
+Is it realistic to expect the H2 (3) Lenham Broad allocation for 1,500 dwellings to be delivered within a 5 year period?

-- 2.3.12 We see no sound planning reason why the identification of sites in Lenham have been treated differently to other settlements, or delayed, when sufficient land is available to allocate for housing. - 2.3.13 We also remain concerned that the proposed strategy relies on all 1,500 units being delivered within the plan period, yet restricts development to between 2026 and 2031 resulting in a need for a consistent delivery of 300 units per year for an intense five-year period.
-This notion is illogical and unsound in planning terms on the basis that even a healthy housing market could not sustain this form of intensified growth in a five-year period, nor is there any explanation why such sites should be delayed or not spread over the plan period as a whole.
-This does not represent positive planning and is not an effective of justified planning strategy. - 2.3.14 Finally, we retain our concern that by not identifying specific sites it would could encourage a 'first come first served' style arrangements whereby the growth of Lenham is disaggregated and comes forward on an ad hoc basis rather than via a comprehensive planning strategy.
+- 2.3.12 We see no sound planning reason why the identification of sites in Lenham have been treated differently to other settlements, or delayed, when sufficient land is available to allocate for housing including our client's land west of Lenham. - 2.3.13 We also remain concerned that the proposed strategy relies on all 1,500 units being delivered within the plan period, yet restricts development to between 2026 and 2031 resulting in a need for a consistent delivery of 300 units per year for an intense five-year period.
+This notion is illogical and unsound in planning terms on the basis that even a healthy housing market could not sustain this form of intensified growth in a five-year period, nor would the development industry have the resources to sustain such rapid growth. - 2.3.14 As there are no wider reasons why such sites should be delayed or not spread over the plan period as a whole, this does not represent positive planning and is not an effective of justified planning strategy. - 2.3.15 Finally, we retain our concern that by not identifying specific sites it would could encourage a 'first come first served' style arrangements whereby the growth of Lenham is disaggregated and comes forward on an ad hoc basis rather than via a comprehensive planning strategy.